Unipol's move opens new chapter in Italian banking M&A saga

-A small investment by Italian financial group Unipol (UNPI.MI) in a local bank could put an end to the waiting game in Italian bank consolidation, aiding Rome's efforts to finally cut its stake in ailing Monte dei Paschi (MPS) (BMPS.MI).
+MILAN (Reuters) - A small investment by Italian financial group Unipol in a local bank could put an end to the waiting game in Italian bank consolidation, aiding Rome’s efforts to finally cut its stake in ailing Monte dei Paschi (MPS).

 Successive Italian governments have pushed healthier banks to take on struggling rivals to reduce the number of weak lenders in the country.
 But Italy has reached an impasse in trying to find a buyer for MPS, which it bailed out in 2017.

-The Treasury has long identified UniCredit (CRDI.MI) as the best partner for MPS.
+The Treasury has long identified UniCredit as the best partner for MPS.

-However a source briefed on the discussions with Treasury officials said new Unicredit Chief Executive Andrea Orcel would only consider a double deal where his bank would take over in stages both MPS and Italy's third biggest lender Banco BPM (BAMI.MI).
-UniCredit declined to comment. read more
+However a source briefed on the discussions with Treasury officials said new Unicredit Chief Executive Andrea Orcel would only consider a double deal where his bank would take over in stages both MPS and Italy’s third biggest lender Banco BPM.
+UniCredit declined to comment.

 But talks broke down, several people close to the discussions said, adding Castagna and Carlo Cimbri, the head of BPER’s top shareholder Unipol, had never hit it off on a personal level.